PowerShell/PowerShell-RFC/Draft-Accepted/RFCNNNN-Install-PowerShell.md

     exists, remove and replace.
   - AllUsers - Administrative users may explicit select this scope.
 AllUsers requires administrative elevation and performs a silent install using the MSI defaults.
-- Allow users to use remoting for install at scale with Invoke-Command
 - Allow advanced users to specify channel Stable/Preview/LTS

 Non-goals: